3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-http.md

 ## Codealong Intro

-We've only been working with hardcoded data so far.
+We have only been working with hardcoded data so far.
 Today that changes, it's time to kick it up a notch.

-We're going to learn a little about two different functionalities in Angular that will allow us to start communicating with real data, accessed through an API.
+We are going to learn a little about two different functionalities in Angular that will allow us to start communicating with real data, accessed through an API.
 You'll need to dust off your knowledge of RESTful routes & AJAX, but hopefully that's a good thing.

-Now, since we're going to be interacting with an API, in an ideal world we'd force you to write one first.
+Now, since we are going to be interacting with an API, in an ideal world we'd force you to write one first.
 You totally could.
 But _because_ you could, and because we'd rather skip to the new stuff, let's use a pre-built backend for this lesson.

 We want to make it fast, so we've already made you a sweet little Node API.

-Now, real quicklt – we might want a little seed data.
+Now, real quickly – we might want to seed a little data first.

 ## Demo of Starter Code (5 mins)